Copy-and-paste this spec into your AI

 role=* movie=@1,"Star Wars";

-// Variables may swap value into key name
+// Variable swap value into key name

 K1=* @1=V2; // @1 must be alphanumeric